raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 ## Data Workflow Overview
 **Extract & Clean (Python)**
-I began by collecting a raw CSV dataset from Kaggle that combined multiple governmental and nonprofit sources into a yearly EV adoption panel dataset.
+I began by collecting a raw CSV dataset from Kaggle (shown above) that combined multiple governmental and nonprofit sources into a yearly EV adoption panel dataset.
 Using Python with pandas, I cleaned the dataset by:
 * Removing null and irrelevant rows
 * Fixing data types
 * Converting all column headers to lowercase and consistent naming